-Robin works with rural nonprofits and units of government on project development, planning, and grant writing.
+Robin works with rural nonprofits and units of government on planning, capacity building, project development, and grant writing.

-Areas of focus include community-based project development, guidance for initiatives, vision-based strategic planning, downtown revitalization, and facilitation to guide the early stages of an idea and then forward to organizational and project development.
+Areas of focus include community-based project development, guidance for initiatives, vision-based strategic and action planning, downtown revitalization, and facilitation to guide the early stages of an idea and then forward it to fruition.

 Robin's core mission lies in helping rural and underserved communities develop a solid capacity-building framework and action plan for transformation and longevity.

 "Her passion, curiosity, and ability to engage people and listen are qualities that gave Robin tremendous credibility.
 They are also qualities, we have found in our research on leadership, that